Capturing pictures of forests with a camera is a unique challenge.

 An aperture of around f/8 will usually yield sharp images while maintaining a pleasing depth of field.
 But again, there is no ‘correct’ setting.

-When the golden light of morning has faded and that of evening has not yet arrived, any sun reaching through the trees will result in a blasting contrast of hot sunlight and cool shade.
+At Midday, any sun reaching through the trees will result in a blasting contrast of hot sunlight and cool shade.

-Stepping back from the details to large sections of forest can be much more difficult photographically.
+Stepping back from the details to large sections of forests can be much more difficult photographically.
 The woods are full of chaos.
 There is often too much happening to effectively isolate a clean and interesting composition.

 This is where perspective matters.
 In the previous section about details, I suggested looking for the single element that will tell the viewer a bit about the place.
 Here, when trying to go a bit bigger, to show more of the forest landscape, you’ll want to keep those details in mind.

-This is tricky stuff, but can be an enjoyable challenge in composition.
+This is tricky stuff but can be an enjoyable challenge in composition.
 Images that show off the forest in all its glory, while retaining the fine details of the place are some of my favourite woodland images.

 Tight and wide-angle compositions are both options in these scenarios.
 A wide scene might provide a sense of scale, the drama of a seemingly endless patch of forest.

 A telephoto image, on the other hand, has the advantage of isolating the scene from the surrounding chaos and allowing a clean composition.

 Experiment with multiple focal lengths and see what works, but keep in mind the story of the forest, and where you are.
 Make an effort to tell that story by providing context in your images.

-Black and White Forest Photography
+1. Try Black and White Forest Photography

 Look for contrast.
 Scenes with a mosaic of brights and darks tend to translate well into black and white.